 Of course, Hartigan is not alone in this assessment.
 She and Rebecca Henderson, Harvard Business School professor and author of "Reimagining Capitalism in a World on Fire (2020)," are just part of a quickly growing community that sees a different path forward.
-This path includes countless inspiring examples of impact-driven enterprises that are leveraging marketbased strategies while emphasizing "shared value" and a "triple bottom line" and, in some cases, such as Jaipur Rugs in India, implementing truly elegant, holistic social impact models in symbiosis with thriving revenue models.
+This path includes countless inspiring examples of impact-driven enterprises that are leveraging market-based strategies while emphasizing "shared value" and a "triple bottom line" and, in some cases, such as Jaipur Rugs in India, implementing truly elegant, holistic social impact models in symbiosis with thriving revenue models.
 These are hybrid organizations made possible by innovations in both the public and private sectors: e.g., new legal frameworks such as the benefit corporation and private certification systems such as B Corps.
 But it goes so much further than the idea of social enterprise and hybrid impact organizations which, while undoubtedly essential tools in our toolkit, can only go so far relative to the scale and complexity of the systemic challenges we face.
 Indeed, we're going to need all of the tools that social innovation & entrepreneurship have to offer.
 The adaptive framework I offer below describes the complementary tools that I assert are intrinsic to the theory and practice of this field.

 First and foremost, the toolkit includes fundamentally new ways of viewing the world.
 This is reflected, for example, in a recognition of the shortcomings of relying so heavily on GDP as a measure of a country's progress, which not only fails to adequately account for equity in society but encourages the maximization of revenue and growth without due regard to externalities or trade-offs between the present and future.
 It counts the construction of prisons and bombs as positive net contributions to the economy while neglecting the true costs of hyper-incarceration and perpetual armed conflict.
-Rather than explicitly recognizing the inherent value of trees and forests as wildlife habitat, oxygen generators, soil stabilizers, carbon sinks, watersheds, and human sanctuaries, this extractive framework views them primarily as commodities that derive their value from being harvested.
 New frameworks such as the Social Progress and Legatum Prosperity Indices, while not discounting the critical importance of a society's economic progress and stability, build in measurements of well-being, opportunity, and how well basic human needs are being met.
 This is about resetting our social, economic, and environmental value proposition.
-The toolkit also includes a human-centered approach to innovation and development that begins with individuals, families, and communities, understanding their lives and needs and identifying what interventions, supports, connections, and resources they need to be empowered, rather than conceiving and imposing a set of assumptions about what is good for other people (which is too often a projection of what we think is good for us) from hundredssometimes thousands-of miles away, both literally and figuratively.
+The toolkit also includes a human-centered approach to innovation and development that begins with individuals, families, and communities, understanding their lives and needs and identifying what interventions, supports, connections, and resources they need to be empowered, rather than conceiving and imposing a set of assumptions about what is good for other people (which is too often a projection of what we think is good for us) from hundreds sometimes thousands-of miles away, both literally and figuratively.
 Collaborating with and building the capacity of those communities is at the heart of this approach.
 Collaboration, another essential tool in the toolkit, is also leveraged in the form of cross-sector partnerships, communities of practice, and collective impact.